mayankmania/smarthome/README.md

 ### Hardware
 1. Raspberry Pi model B, with memory card preloaded with an Raspbian OS
 2. 5V 10A 2 Channel Relay Module
+3. Circuit creation, each device will controlled by a specific GPIO pin & a relay switch2.
+You need to create a cicuit keeping the main current passing as in input, with output coming from relay swtich to the device

 ### Software
 1. Node.js